animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Typically, an application’s domain object types either implements the [`org.apache.geode.pdx.PdxSerializable`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializable.html) interface or you can implement and register a non-invasive implementation of the
+Typically, an application's domain object types either implements the [`org.apache.geode.pdx.PdxSerializable`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/pdx/PdxSerializable.html) interface or you can implement and register a non-invasive implementation of the